 Kier was appointed as our contractor in May 2019, and structured the development to take place in two main phases:

 Phase 1 began in June 2019 and included the construction of the site entrance on Norman Road.
 This will be used primarily by contractors until the completion of the project, when it will act as the main entrance to the new Sports Centre.
 Phase 1 also included the construction of the new Support Services Building, as well as separate temporary sports facilities on Kingsgate Park.
 The Support Services Building includes the laundry and works department.
 The temporary sports facilities on Kingsgate Park opened in December 2019 and the move into the new Support Services Building was complete by February 2021.

 Phase 2 began in December 2019 with the demolition of the old PE Centre.
-Phase 2 involves the construction of the brand new Sports Centre, which we expect to open in 2023.
+Phase 2 involves the construction of the brand new Sports Centre.

 Winchester College's project team can be contacted at firstname.lastname@example.org.